tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 # Introduction

 ## The Downsizing Game

-The Downsizing Game is a strategy game that puts in place multiple players that are all pursuing the same goal of maximizing their own profit.
-Players also have to gain the maximum amount of "votes" in order to win the game.
-[FIXME: ADD A LITTLE BIT DETAILS TO THE DESCRIPTION OF THE GAME]
+The Downsizing Game, as originally described by S. Kaitani <!--\cite{downgame} -->, puts multiple players into an environment where they are given a million of the local currency and have to return it at the end of the game, but they can keep the remainder if they managed to make some profit.
+There are voting rounds where they vote for the other players.
+The player getting the maximum amount of votes wins a one million prize while the one with the least amount of votes if removed from the group (the group is _downsized_, giving the name to the game).

+Players can maximize their profit either by trading resources with other players, or win the one million prize.

-Players can make transactions between each other in order to trade every sort of resources that is available in the game:
+Players can make transactions between each other in order to trade every sort of resources that is available in the
-Money, trust, loyalty, and votes.
+game:  Money, trust, loyalty, and votes.

-Every 100 rounds, a _voting round_ takes places.
-On voting rounds, _all_ players should vote for _another_ player.
-We will describe the game in details in [][gamerules]
+We will describe the exact instance of the game that we will use (with variations in the rules) in details in [][gamerules]

 Although it may seem like a simple game, it poses interesting challenges in terms of security because players will almost certainly try to cheat in order to win the game and maximize their profit.

+### Example
+We will take a short example on a very small instance of the Downsizing Game to show the game's dynamics.

+Let us imagine we have 3 players, 6 rounds, 3 voting rounds (every 2 rounds) and every player can vote for only one other player on each voting round.

+The following actions are one of the possible runs of the game (currency is \$ here):

+1. Player 1 is the current player.
+It exchanges 1 vote against \$100,000 with Player 2
+2. Voting round.
+Player 2 votes for player 1 to respect the transaction.
+Player 3 votes for Player 2, Player 1 votes for Player 3.
+Scores are now 1 for everyone.
+3. Player 2 is the current player and buys 1 vote to Player 1 and 1 vote to Player 3 for \$25,000 each.
+4. Voting round.
+Player 2 receives 2 votes from players 1 and 3.
+Player 3 receives a vote from Player 2.
+Scores are
+now respectively 1, 3 and 2 for players 1, 2 and 3.
+5. Player 3 tries to buy votes from the two other players for \$500,000 each, Player 1 accepts but Player 2 refuses.
+6. Voting round.
+Player 2 votes for Player 3 to respect the transaction.
+Player 3 votes for player 1.
+Player 1 finally still votes for Player 3.
+Scores are now respectively respectively 2, 3 and 4 for players 1, 2 and 3.

+The Player 3 is the only winner and gets the one million prize.
+All players then have to give back the orignal one million.
+Player 1 cannot and has a debt of $75,000.
+Player 2 gives  it back and keeps the \$450,000 remaining.
+Player 3 has a debt of \$475,000 but wins the one million prize and thus make a profit of \$525,000 in the end.

 ## Objective